 During the boat ride, we passed by little islands like this one…

 I know.
-And that’s not even photoshopped.
+And to think: That’s not even photoshopped.

 After the first day of hiking, we set up camp at a campsite, where a local of the area prepared and served us a homemade dinner.
 We were both so exhausted that we passed out shortly afterwards, at around 7PM.